11 McKinsey PEI Questions You Need to Be Able to Answer [2025]

 • How do you motivate people?

-What does McKinsey say about personal impact?
+What does McKinsey say about connection?

 McKinsey PEI examples

-Why does McKinsey test impact?
+Why does McKinsey test connection?

-Personal impact is essential to success because a consulting firm’s clients are large organizations with multiple people who can influence business decisions: the business leader who asked for McKinsey’s help, peers of the business leader who run other parts of the organization, and employees within the business unit where the change is taking place.
+Connection is essential to success because a consulting firm’s clients are large organizations with multiple people who can influence business decisions: the business leader who asked for McKinsey’s help, peers of the business leader who run other parts of the organization, and employees within the business unit where the change is taking place.

 To ensure a new product or process doesn’t just look good in a PowerPoint slide but is actually accepted and implemented by the organization, many people at all levels need to understand the benefits of the proposed change and buy into it.
 For this to happen, every consultant will need to impact key influencers of the decision.

-Example McKinsey PEI Questions on Impact:
+Example PEI Questions on Connection:

 • Tell me about a time you had to convince someone to change their mind on something important to them.